-- The health benefits of kombucha still need more research, but animal studies show it has bioactive components that display antioxidant, detoxifying and antimicrobial properties that may contribute to claims that kombucha plays a role in overall immune health, mental health, and cancer and cardiovascular disease prevention.
+- Many people drink kombucha for its professed health benefits; however, these claims still need more research.
+Some animal studies have shown it has bioactive components that display antioxidant, detoxifying, and antimicrobial properties that may contribute to claims that kombucha plays a role in overall immune health, mental health, and cancer and cardiovascular disease prevention.

-- Kombucha production dates back to as early as 220 B.C. and is now distributed globally.
-As of 2015, the brand “GT’s Kombucha” is one of the largest commercial distributors of the drink.
+- Kombucha production dates back to as early as 220 B.C., and it is now distributed globally.
+As of 2019, the brand “GT’s Kombucha” was one of the largest commercial distributors of the drink.

-- The FDA states that when safely prepared, kombucha can be safe for human consumption.
-Reported cases of negative health effects and side effects are isolated and few.
-Cases are associated with high acidity and preexisting conditions, over consumption, poor handling of fermented product, or due to following improper unhygienic home production practices. ,
+- The FDA states that when properly prepared, kombucha can be safe for human consumption.
+Reported cases of negative health effects and side effects have been isolated and few.
+Cases were associated with high acidity and preexisting conditions, overconsumption, poor handling of the fermented product, or the result of not following proper, hygienic home production practices.

 Kombucha is a fermented tea product with an acidic taste and a hint of sweetness.
-It is made from a mixture of brewed tea, sugar and a culture often referred to as a SCOBY, a mother, or inaccurately as a mushroom.
-The SCOBY, or a Symbiotic Culture Of Bacteria and Yeast, is a biofilm-like microbial mat composed of cellulose and a mutually beneficial association of fermentative bacteria and yeasts.
+It is made from a mixture of brewed tea, sugar, and a culture often referred to as a SCOBY (Symbiotic Culture of Bacteria and Yeast), a mother, or (inaccurately) as a mushroom.
+The SCOBY is a biofilm-like microbial mat composed of cellulose and a mutually beneficial association of fermentative bacteria and yeasts.
 The popularity of kombucha can, in large part, be attributed to its perceived health benefits, although the majority of these have not been suitably evaluated.
-Kombucha, rich in organic acids and biologically active compounds from fermentation activity, has a low pH and strong antimicrobial properties, which may provide therapeutic benefits and make kombucha components good natural food preservatives.,,
+Rich in organic acids and biologically active compounds from fermentation activity, kombucha has a low pH and strong antimicrobial properties, which may provide therapeutic benefits and make kombucha components good natural food preservatives.

-Although only recently popular in the United States, there are records of kombucha production as early as 220 B.C. in northeast China where it was widely consumed due to its presumed detoxifying and energizing abilities.
-Kombucha then emerged in Japan in 414 A.D. where it was notably used to aid the emperor with his gastrointestinal health concerns.
-Dutch and Portuguese explorers brought kombucha to Russia and other European countries at the beginning of the 20th century for use as a medicine., Since then, kombucha tea and culture have become available to consumers worldwide.
-The first commercially available brand in the United States started small in 1995, yet consumer demand continues to drive constant growth in the industry for mainstream availability and home production.
+Although kombucha has only recently become popular in the United States, there are records of kombucha production from as early as 220 B.C. in northeast China, where it was widely consumed for its presumed detoxifying and energizing abilities.
+Kombucha then emerged in Japan, in 414 A.D., where it was notably used to aid the emperor with his gastrointestinal health concerns.
+Dutch and Portuguese explorers brought kombucha to Russia and other European countries at the beginning of the 20th century for use as a medicine.
+Since then, kombucha tea and culture have become available to consumers worldwide.
+The first commercially available brand in the United States started small in 1995, yet consumer demand continues to drive constant growth in the industry for both mainstream commercial production and home production.

-Kombucha is commonly made with black tea, but can also be made with green tea or oolong tea, depending on personal preference.
-Herbal teas or those with added flavorings are not recommended for health of the culture.
-In general, tea leaves or tea bags are added to boiled water and allowed to steep for 5-10 minutes, tea leaves are removed, and sugar is dissolved in the tea while it is still hot., The sweetened tea is cooled to ambient temperature, and the SCOBY plus a small portion of previously fermented kombucha is added., The addition of previously fermented kombucha, or starter liquid, aids in preventing early stage microbial contamination by rapidly reducing the pH of the mixture.
-A fresh SCOBY and starter liquid can either be purchased online via a starter kit, grown from a commercial bottle of raw unflavored kombucha, or a layer can be peeled off of a “mother SCOBY.”
+Kombucha is commonly made with black tea but can also be made with green tea or oolong tea, depending on personal preference.
+Herbal teas or those with added flavorings are not recommended for the health of the SCOBY culture.
+To make kombucha, tea leaves or tea bags are added to boiled water and allowed to steep for five to ten minutes.
+The leaves or bags are then removed, and sugar is dissolved in the brew while it is still hot.
+The sweetened tea is cooled to ambient temperature, and the SCOBY, plus a small portion of previously-fermented kombucha is added.
+The addition of previously-fermented kombucha, also called starter liquid, aids in preventing early stage microbial contamination by rapidly reducing the pH of the mixture and providing suspended yeast and bacteria.
+A fresh SCOBY and starter liquid can either be purchased online via a starter kit, grown from a commercial bottle of raw, unflavored kombucha, or a layer can be – cut from a “mother SCOBY.”
 The SCOBY will steadily grow to cover the surface area of the fermenting kombucha and take the shape of the container that is it brewed in.

-The acidified sweetened tea and SCOBY are placed in a food safe glass, plastic, or stainless steel brewing vessel and is covered with a clean fine-weave porous material (such as a clean coffee filter or towel, but not cheese cloth as the holes are too large) and secured with a large rubber band or bungee cord.
+The acidified, sweetened tea and SCOBY are placed in a food-safe glass, plastic, or stainless steel brewing vessel and covered with a clean, fine-weave, porous material (such as a clean coffee filter or towel, but not cheesecloth as the holes are too large to keep out insects and airborne contaminants) and secured with a large rubber band or bungee cord.
 Kombucha ferments at room temperature, ideally around 72-84°F (22-29°C), out of direct light, for 7-10 days.
-It can be tasted and either continue to ferment until desired flavor is reached or decanted for consumption.
-Once it is ready for consumption, kombucha should be decanted or the SCOBY removed.
-Kombucha can be consumed unflavored or flavorings, including juice, fruit, herbs, can be added as desired.
+Then it is generally tasted and either allowed to continue to ferment until the desired flavor or chemical parameters are reached or decanted for consumption.
+Once it is ready for consumption, kombucha should be decanted, filtered, or the SCOBY removed.
+Kombucha can be consumed unflavored, or flavorings such as juice, fruit, and herbs can be added as desired.
+The kombucha can then be carbonated to provide a bubbly character.
 For safe consumption, the pH must be below 4.2, but not lower than 2.5.
 During fermentation, the fermenting culture grows in layers on the SCOBY, forming a solid mat on the surface of the liquid.
-To begin a subsequent kombucha fermentation, the SCOBY and at least 1 cup of the fermented kombucha per every gallon final volume to be prepared, will again be combined with room temperature sweetened brewed tea.
+To begin a subsequent kombucha fermentation, the SCOBY and at least 1 cup of the fermented kombucha per every gallon final volume to be prepared, will again be combined with brewed, sweetened tea that has been cooled to room temperature.
 This can be done as a “continuous brew,” in which about 80% of the finished kombucha is decanted for consumption, while the SCOBY and liquid remain in the vessel and sweetened tea is added for further fermentation.
 This minimizes handling and contamination of the SCOBY.

-Researchers have identified many acetic and lactic acid bacteria and yeasts in both the SCOBY and kombucha liquid, with variability across culture samples., The ecology consists of, at a minimum, the acetic acid bacteria Komagataeibactor xylinus (reclassified from Gluconacetobacter genus), as well as Lactobacillus spp., and yeasts including Zygosaccharomyces spp.
-During the fermentation of kombucha, yeasts first metabolize sucrose to glucose and fructose, the glucose is then used to produce ethanol and carbon dioxide.
-The major acetic acid bacteria genus found in kombucha is Gluconacetobacter and contributes to the decrease in pH during the fermentation process by converting glucose to gluconic acid and ethanol into acetic acid.,,
+Researchers have identified many acetic and lactic acid bacteria and yeasts in both the SCOBY and kombucha liquid, with variability across culture samples.
+The ecology consists of, at a minimum, the acetic acid bacteria Komagataeibactor xylinus (reclassified from Gluconacetobacter genus), as well as Lactobacillus spp., and yeasts including Zygosaccharomyces spp, Brettanomyces/Dekkera spp., Pichia spp., or Saccharomyces spp..
+Cultures sourced from various regions provide varying microbiological diversity.
+During the fermentation of the sweet tea to kombucha, yeasts first metabolize sucrose to glucose and fructose; the glucose is then used to produce ethanol and carbon dioxide.
+The major acetic acid bacteria genus found in kombucha is Gluconacetobacter, which contributes to the decrease in pH during the fermentation process by converting glucose to gluconic acid and ethanol into acetic acid.

 Komagataeibactor xylinus is responsible for synthesizing glucose into the cellulose that forms the SCOBY, facilitating the environment for the bacteria and yeast to grow in a symbiotic relationship.
-Acetic acid stimulates the yeast to produce ethanol, and ethanol in turn aids acetic acid bacteria to grow and produce acetic acid, in turn decreasing the final alcohol content while increasing the acidity.
+Acetic acid stimulates the yeast to produce ethanol, and ethanol, in turn, aids acetic acid bacteria to grow and produce acetic acid, decreasing the final alcohol content while increasing the acidity.
 After this fermentation process, kombucha can be consumed or bottled for distribution.